NinjaInShade/bootcamp-testimonials/README.md

 I had a global array with all every slide's data like texts, img and img alt in objects and a global variable which tracked the array index we would display.
 If previous button was clicked, we'd decrease this variable, and vice versa for next button.

 I had to make sure if array index was going to be smaller than the index's we had available in the array, we would loop back to the start/end of the array (prevent out of bounds error).

+Lastly, I added fadeIn animations for when the slide is changed.
+I just set up a simple Keyframes animation and set it on on each of the elements (text elements and img) but only when they were inside a .animate class.
+I then setup this class to be toggled with javascript on the body, so it forces the animations to happen again.

 ## Author